 Dr. Khoury joined Nanotherapeutics in 2016 as Senior Vice President and Chief Commercial Officer bringing over 20 years of experience in strategy, business development, marketing and sales in the biologics and vaccines markets.
 In this role, he leads the global corporate efforts in commercial expansion and business development.
 Before joining Nanotherapeutics, Dr. Khoury was with the Bill & Melinda Gates Foundation, serving as Senior Program Officer, Life Sciences Partnerships, Office of the President for Global Health.
 Among his responsibilities, he spearheaded the expansion of industry engagement with the developing country manufacturer (DCM) industry sector, including relationship management at the “C” level for strategically important and complex DCMs focused on life-saving initiatives including vaccines, biologicals, medical diagnostics and generic products.
 Prior to his tenure with the Gates Foundation, from 2002 to 2012, Dr. Khoury was Vice President, Global Marketing at Baxter International, where he led the development and implementation of the company’s vaccines business strategies, product management, business plans, and ex-European vaccine sales.
 Before Baxter, Peter spent 10 years at Merck and Co., Inc. in positions of growing responsibilities in the areas of business development, marketing and sales.
 Dr. Khoury earned his Bachelor’s degree in Biology and a Ph.D. in Microbiology from Syracuse University, and received his MBA in Management/Marketing from Cornell University’s Johnson Graduate School of Management.

-Robert V. House, Ph.D., Senior Vice President, Government Contracts
+Robert V. House, Ph.D., FATS, PMP, Senior Vice President, Government Contracts

 Dr. House joined Nanotherapeutics in 2014.
 Previously, Dr. House worked for more than 11 years at DynPort Vaccine Company, where he held the positions of President and Chief Scientific Officer.
 He also worked at Covance Laboratories and IIT Research Institute in Chicago where he managed highly successful programs in immunotoxicology assessment.